 Notifiers

 The last phase in a typical framework check run is the notification system.
 Multiple notifiers can be targeted as part of this phase by using the --notify option on the compliance --check command.
-Valid notifier options are stdout, slack, pagerduty, findings, gh_issues and, locker.
+Valid notifier options are stdout, slack, pagerduty, gh_issues and, locker.
 The general idea behind the notification system is that each test_ can generate a short notification that has the following components:

 NOTE: When configuring notifiers, you should be aware of the possibility that notifications may contain sensitive information that can be sent to less trusted stores like Slack or public git issue trackers.
 So be mindful of check notification content as well as the nature of the forum you intend to send these notifications to.